Quantitative Alexandrov theorem for capillary hypersurfaces in the half-space: Introduction

-} The key ingredient is the Reilly-type formula \cites{Reilly77,QX15,LX19}, which relates the trace-free Hessian of $f$ to the mean curvature $H_\S$.
-However, the regularity of $f$ becomes a delicate issue when using Reilly's formula, which is why we were only able to prove Alexandrov's theorem when $\theta\in(0,\frac\pi2]$, together with a quantitative version in \cite{JLXZ23}.
+} The key ingredient is the \textit{Reilly-type formula} \cites{Reilly77,QX15,LX19}, which relates the trace-free Hessian of $f$ to the mean curvature $H_\S$.
+However, the regularity of $f$ becomes a delicate issue when using Reilly's formula, which is why the Alexandrov-type theorem, together with a quantitative version in \cite{JLXZ23}, can be proved only for $\theta\in(0,\frac\pi2]$.

 The later approach \cite{JWXZ22-B}, based on a purely geometric argument enlightened by Montiel-Ros \cite{MR91}, perfectly solves the concern and completes the whole range of $\theta$.
 Let us quickly review this argument: